 Dr Krishnan, who founded Lubiju in early 2009, has focused on adopting and developing emerging techniques in cosmetic dentistry.
 Lubiju offers two plush consultation rooms and three state of the art treatment suites in his Edinburgh clinic, as well as an exclusive practice in Harley Street, London.

 Kirsten Lord, who has more than 20 years’ experience in the business, runs the three physiotherapy centres in central Edinburgh and Glasgow and her expert physiotherapists are all trained in specific migraine reduction techniques.

 The package of treatment for the Migraine Relief Clinic costs £450 which includes three physiotherapy sessions at the Edinburgh Physiotherapy Centre and the fitting of the NTI splint at Lubiju.

 Kirsten added: “We first assess you to find the specific muscles and joints which tether your nerves then release them with manual techniques.
 We also explain what the problems are and what we need to do to fix them.

 “Reducing stress and improving ergonomics eases the tension and tone in the muscles and simple advice, such as not using chewing gum, will keep your muscles loose.
 Our aim is to give you a long term relief of pain.”

-Press release issued on behalf of Lubiju and The Physiotherapy Centre by Scottish public relatiosn agency the Holyrood Partnership.
+Press release issued on behalf of Lubiju and The Physiotherapy Centre by Scottish public relatiosn agency the Holyrood PR.

 So how can we help?